As a famous proverb puts it: “Without Vision, the people perish”, or more like “Without a Vision, every business fails.”

 Firstly make sure all KPIs are SMART:

 Some KPIs should be channel-specific and others will relate to overall business goals.
-Many organizations will need KPIs of both types in order to measure both channel performance and the impact this then has on overall goals.
+Many organisations will need KPIs of both types in order to measure both channel performance and the impact this then has on overall goals.
 KPI’s focused on customer satisfaction either measured as a Net Promoter Type score is always good at higher level KPI – but there also needs to be granularity to ready understand what is going on.

 Not all channels are likely to have the same KPI.
 For example, it would be unrealistic to expect social media to have a direct impact on revenue/conversions (although this is depending on your product offering however in B2B this would be unusual) and therefore a more appropriate KPI maybe “reach”.